ovh/docs/pages/platform/data-processing/23_GETTINGSTARTED_create-a-notebook/guide.en-gb.md

 ### Considerations

 - A notebook will run indefinitely until manual interruption, meaning that you will pay for it.
-- When you stop an AI Notebook, you release the compute resources, but we keep the data from your workspace.
+- When you stop a Apache Spark Notebook, you release the compute resources, but we keep the data from your workspace.
 It will be billed at the price of OVHcloud Object storage.
 - Billing is per minute.
 Each started minute is due.

 ## Notebook lifecycle